spygi/timetrckr/README.md

 ## Reporting
 For every new day that starts the script writes the number of hours you worked in the previous one in ```summary.txt```.
-You can produce the report anew also manually by running ```./timetrckr.sh -r all``` to get the summary for all days recorded, or ```-r one``` for the last day only.
+You can produce the report anew also manually by running ```./timetrckr.sh -r all``` to get the summary for all days recorded (except the current one), or ```-r one``` for the last day only.
 The outcome will be written in standard output (you can always redirect it to a file) and the overall hours will be shown with a Growl-like notification (notifications don't work from inside tmux).

 ## Configuration